meooow25/samsort/HOWTO.md

-And we can see [in benchmarks](https://github.com/meooow25/samsort/tree/master/compare#4-sort-105-int-int-ints-unboxed) that sorting by index is indeed more efficient that sorting directly, for elements of type `(Int,Int,Int)` and sort implementations which support both.
+And we can see [in benchmarks](https://github.com/meooow25/samsort/tree/master/compare#4-sort-105-int-int-ints-unboxed) that sorting by index is indeed more efficient that sorting directly, for elements of type `(Int, Int, Int)` and sort implementations which support both.

 ## Sorting unboxed arrays of small elements